 Requirements: Balloons and an open play area

 It is a two-player game.
 To play this game, you have to give a balloon to the two players and ask them to balance the balloon in the air using their bodies except for their hands or feet.
-And they have to move from one point to another while balancing the balloon.
-It is excellent team coordination and balance-building game for 4 year olds.
+They must move from one point to another while balancing the balloon.
+It is an excellent team coordination and balance-building game for 4-year-olds.

 19. Wet Sponge Designs